Qihoo360/360zhinao/README.md

 <br>

 # Download URL
-See the following table for this release and download links:

 | Size | Model | BF16 | Int4|
 |-|-|-|-|
 | 7B | 360Zhinao-7B-Base | <a href="https://www.modelscope.cn/models/qihoo360/360Zhinao-7B-Base/summary">🤖</a>  <a href="https://huggingface.co/qihoo360/360Zhinao-7B-Base">🤗</a> |  |